tobilg/marathon-slack/README.md

 ### Environment variables

 * `MARATHON_HOST`: The Marathon Host (hostname or ip address) where Marathon lives.
-Default is `leader.mesos`, so if you don't use Mesos DNS you'll have to specify this.
+Default is `master.mesos`, so if you don't use Mesos DNS you'll have to specify this.
+If you want to use basic auth with Marathon, use `user:password@server.domain.com` as value.
 * `MARATHON_PORT`: The port under which Marathon is running.
 Default is `8080`.
 * `MARATHON_PROTOCOL`: The protocol to access the Marathon API with.
 Can be either `http` or `https`.
 Default is `http`.
 * `SLACK_WEBHOOK_URL`: The Slack Webhook URL (**mandatory**).